 - Use a lower intensity light held at a distance for further observations.

-- Consider that hand searches carried out by experienced personnel under suitable conditions will locate nearly all species of reptiles and amphibians in an area within a short period of time which may mean that fewer traps or no traps at all need be set.
+- Consider that hand searches carried out by experienced personnel under suitable conditions will locate nearly all species of reptiles and frogs in an area within a short period of time that may mean that fewer traps or no traps at all need be set.

 - Frogs should be handled as little as possible because handling removes skin secretions and predisposes the frog to fungal infections (White 1990), while continuous holding in the hand can result in overheating.

-- Hygiene precautions as detailed in NSW National Parks and Wildlife Service (2001) must be observed when handling frogs and tadpoles, including the use of gloves.
+- Hygiene precautions as detailed in Department of Environment and Climate Change (NSW) (2008) must be observed when handling frogs and tadpoles, including the use of gloves.

-- Gloved hands should be wetted in the local water or in wet grass/vegetation so that loss of skin secretions is minimised when frogs are first picked up.
+- Gloved hands should be made wet in the local water or in wet grass/vegetation so that loss of skin secretions is minimised when frogs are first picked up.

-- Frogs should be moistened with rainwater or water from the stream being surveyed after holding or can be held separately temporarily (up to 24 hours) in a new moist plastic bag containing some vegetation (although, in the dark, vegetation will absorb oxygen).
+- Frogs should be moistened with rainwater or water from the stream being surveyed after holding.
+They may be held separately temporarily (up to 24 hours) in a new moist plastic bag containing some vegetation (although, in the dark, vegetation will absorb oxygen).

 - Reptiles should be held separately in appropriately sized secure bags or boxes with some vegetation, or a moist paper towel, as appropriate, in a cool place.

-- Take care to uncover and reposition rocks and logs to prevent animal injuries and to avoid causing habitat disturbance which may affect the subsequent abundance of the species.
+- Take care when moving and repositioning rocks and logs to prevent animal injuries and avoid causing habitat disturbance that may affect the subsequent abundance of the species.

 - Wash hands without soap (for instance in the water of the water body being surveyed or with rainwater) to reduce contamination from chemicals.

-- Noose type devices to catch large reptiles should be used with care and sticks to pin snakes need to be padded to avoid causing damage.
+- Noose type devices to catch large reptiles should be used with care and devices used to pin snakes need to be padded to avoid causing injury.

-Note that the Panel’s Guidelines for the Use of pitfall traps should be followed.
+Note that the Panel’s guideline Use of pitfall traps should be followed.

 - PVC tubing or objects such as a piece of wood, may be placed at the bottom to provide a perch or shelter for trapped animals.
 Burrowing animals prefer loose soil and, in western areas when trapping for lizards, provide a layer of sand.